Arshavin023/parallel_data_ingestion/FileLoader_Deep_Dive.md

 # FileLoader Class Overview

-T
-he FileLoader class is designed to handle the ingestion and processing of JSON files into a PostgreSQL database.
+The FileLoader class is designed to handle the ingestion and processing of JSON files into a PostgreSQL database.
 It contains methods for database operations, file processing, data ingestion, and error handling.

 ## Initialization and Setup